LOS ANGELES — Professor James Moriarty has taken a lot of heat the last century for crimes he didn't commit.

 That elusive presence of Moriarty as a diabolical puppet-master of worldwide chaos, an evil doppelganger with an intellect possibly surpassing that of Holmes, was touched on at the end of Downey's "Sherlock Holmes" two years ago.

-The new movie, which opened Friday, unleashes Moriarty in all his malice, played with quiet, chilling detachment by Jared Harris.
+The new movie, which opens Friday in North America, unleashes Moriarty in all his malice, played with quiet, chilling detachment by Jared Harris.

 "You could say that Blofeld was a version of Moriarty in that he was created for the same reason by Ian Fleming," Harris said.
 "You have Superman, you have to create a Lex Luthor or you have to have a kryptonite.
 Otherwise, there's no jeopardy in your story.
 You have someone who's invulnerable, who never loses.
 After a while, you get fed up with the stories. ...